How to create a loyal Instagram community

 All of this pre-brand launch work is great content, and we’d collated so much over those starting out days, especially research findings from our life as twin ‘guinea pigs’ and from speaking to the experts in the field.

 We had so much to share and a story to tell – I think that’s the first important takeaway.
 We didn’t just post photos for the sake of it.
 First and foremost it’s been a channel to educate and for our community to come on that journey with us.

 The education aspect is what our followers value the most.

 We offer how-tos, for example ‘gutting’ started on fermenting at home and share recipe ideas too which always go down well (love a pun).
-It’s about keeping it simple and recognizing what content people are engaging with the most, listening to what our followers want – and then creating more of that.
+It’s about keeping it simple and recognising what content people are engaging with the most, listening to what our followers want – and then creating more of that.
 We review this regularly with the team and our community.

 I’d echo that.

 We’ve connected with so many incredible experts on Instagram and in real life and gained so many new opportunities to collaborate and spread the word about gut health.

 Where we’d otherwise host in-person events and roadshows, we’ve taken to broadening our education reach with workplace webinars during lockdown – and they’re just as popular.
 It all boils down to having the right people on board to share their expertise.
 It’s relevant and supportive, especially as we take a closer inspection of our health and lifestyles during a pandemic.

 We have delivered many workplace wellbeing webinars last year and have lots more planned this year, it’s aimed at employers who are looking for support on mental health and wellbeing in the workplace.
 Gut health is far more than just digestion, it affects practically every area of our health, from mental health to our immune system.

 That’s another thing I feel is important to your Instagram content.
 It shouldn’t be inward-facing.
 You’re creating value for your community, it should be about them, not you.